esikm/Pillow/docs/handbook/image-file-formats.rst

 FPX
 ^^^

-PIL reads Kodak FlashPix files.
+PIL2 reads Kodak FlashPix files.
 In the current version, only the highest resolution image is read from the file, and the viewing transform is not taken into account.